-On this day in 622, the prophet Muhammad completes his Hegira, or "flight," from Mecca to Medina to escape persecution.
-In Medina, Muhammad set about building the followers of his religion--Islam--into an organized community and Arabian power.
+On September 24, 622, the prophet Muhammad completes his Hegira, or “flight,” from Mecca to Medina to escape persecution.
+In Medina, Muhammad set about building the followers of his religion—Islam—into an organized community and Arabian power.
 The Hegira would later mark the beginning (year 1) of the Muslim calendar.

 Muhammad, one of the most influential religious and political leaders in history, was born in Mecca around 570.
 His father died before he was born, and Muhammad was put under the care of his grandfather, head of the prestigious Hashim clan.
 His mother died when he was six, and his grandfather when he was eight, leaving him under the care of his uncle Abu Talib, the new head of the clan.
 When he was 25, Muhammad married a wealthy widow 15 years his senior.
 He lived the next 15 years as a merchant, and his wife gave birth to six children: two sons, who died in childhood, and four daughters.